wlans/MMM-AccuWeatherForecastDeluxe/README.md

   }
 },
 ```
+More example configurations below in [Layouts and Configs](README.md#layouts-and-configs)

 ### Using Multiple Instances

-Using increasingly larger `requestDelay` values can help prevent your API calls from multiple instances from being too close together, but ultimately each instance will make it's own api calls, which combined with other modules that might use the same API, can threaten your rate limit.
+Using increasingly larger `requestDelay` values can help prevent the API calls of multiple instances from being too close together, but ultimately each instance will make it's own api calls, which when combined with other modules that might use the same API, can threaten your rate limit.

 You can use the `listenerOnly` option with multiple instances, so that only a primary one makes API calls, and other `listenerOnly` instances strictly do not, and instead receive notifications broadcasted with the api's payload whenever the primary instance gets its data. `listenerOnly` instances will not use/do not need the `apikey`, `latitude`, `longitude`, `endpoint`, `updateInterval` or `requestDelay` paremeters.